Suraj520/electrical-electronics101/02_Power_Systems/06_High_Voltage_Engineering/README.md

 - **Numerical Example:** If the insulating material withstands a voltage of 50 kV before breakdown, the team can conclude that the material has a breakdown strength of 50 kV.

-In the Indian ecosystem, high voltage engineering is crucial for the efficient and safe operation of power systems, especially in a country with a growing demand for electricity.
-By applying advanced high voltage engineering principles and practices, India can enhance the reliability and performance of its electrical infrastructure, contributing to the overall development and sustainability of the power sector.

 ## References: